microsoft/Olive/notebook/readme.md

 Licensed under the MIT License.

-# ONNX Pipeline
+# OLive Notebook Demo

-This repository shows how to deploy and use ONNX pipeline with dockers including convert model, generate input and performance test.
+This repository provides quick demo and visualization of how to deploy and use OLive in Jupyter notebook.

 # Prerequisites
 Install [Docker](https://docs.docker.com/install/).